hardsoftware93/hardsoftware93/README.md

 # 👋🏾 Welcome! 👋🏾

-I'm a problem-solving oriented, full stack software engineer with a deep interest in website and iOS app development.
+I'm CODE.
+A problem-solving oriented, full stack software engineer with a deep interest in website and iOS app development.
 Currently I am looking for full time work and am open to work on any interesting projects where I can add value!

 ## About Me:
-Lakers must I say anything else!
-Mamba is the GOAT.
-If I'm not watching bball I'm watching old gangster movies.

-I have been learning more about app development and would love to start making apps that can educate on iOS and Android devices.
+Making full stack web applications is an art and the terminal is my canvas,

 ## Skills: